-Occupational Therapy, Graduate-Level Entry (M.S.)
+Occupational Therapy, Professional-Entry Level (M.S.)

-This graduate entry-level program is designed for individuals who have received a bachelor’s degree in another area of study and are interested in pursuing a career in occupational therapy.
+This professional entry-level master's program is designed for individuals who have received a bachelor’s degree in another area of study and are interested in pursuing a career in occupational therapy.
 The program duration is just over 2 years, consists of 92 credits, and will prepare students to sit for the national certification examination.

 Admission criteria includes